lacker/lacker.github.io/_posts/2023-04-03-on-the-impossibility-of-ai-alignment.markdown

 has been around for decades.
 But it has always been too hard to get working for more than toy problems.

+Perhaps AI itself could help us build these restricted systems.
+AI could get really good at scanning code for vulnerabilities, good enough so that it was able to sign off on most code bases, and say "We can prove there are no security flaws here."

 Anyway, not that this is easy or anything.
 I just think it's a more plausible alternative approach to the "alignment" problem.